 17. Shri Krishna Temple, Darsait, Oman

-Constructed by Merchant Community of Gujarati people setting in Muscat in 1987, Shri Krishna Temple is huge and can hold 500-700 worshippers at a time.
-The temple was extensively embellished in 2013 and all facilitated for the visitors.
+Constructed by the Merchant Community of Gujarati people setting in Muscat in 1987, Shri Krishna Temple is huge and can hold 500-700 worshippers at a time.
+The temple was extensively embellished in 2013, and all facilitated for the visitors.

 18. Sri Thendayuthapani Temple, Singapore

 It is an important Hindu monument in Singapore (also in the national monument of Singapore) and is also called Chettiars’ Temple.
 Built by the Tamil Chettiar community, the temple is dedicated to the six-faced Lord Subramaniam (Muruga) and holds the festival of Thaipusam.

 19. Varun Dev Temple, Manora, Karachi, Pakistan

-This is one of the oldest Hindu temple dating back to 1000 years in Pakistan.
+This is one of the oldest Hindu temples dating back to 1000 years in Pakistan.
 However, it is in ruin now because of the negligence of the government.
 Yet, there is amazing craftsmanship seen on the walls and tiles in the leftovers of the glorious parts.